5 Apps You Should Self-Host Right Now (And How)

 Post-Deploy Setup

-1. Access at https://analytics.yourdomain.com
+1. Go to https://analytics.yourdomain.com

 <script defer data-domain="yourdomain.com" src="https://analytics.yourdomain.com/js/script.js"></script>